Circumnavigation: Aviation

-In 1922 Norman Macmillan (RAF officer), Major W T Blake and Geoffrey Malins made an unsuccessful attempt to fly a Daily News-sponsored round-the-world flight.
+In 1922, Norman Macmillan, Wilfred Theodore Blake, and Geoffrey Malins made an unsuccessful attempt to fly a Daily News-sponsored round-the-world flight.
 The first aerial circumnavigation of the planet was flown in 1924 by aviators of the U.S. Army Air Service in a quartet of Douglas World Cruiser biplanes.
+The first lighter-than-air aircraft of any type to circumnavigate under its own power was the rigid airship LZ 127 Graf Zeppelin, which did so in 1929.

+In 1936 American journalists Herbert R. Ekins, reporter for the New York World-Telegram, Dorothy Kilgallen of the New York Journal and Leo Kieran of The New York Times competed in a race to travel around the world on commercial airline flights.
+The race took 18 1/2 days.
 The first non-stop aerial circumnavigation of the planet was flown in 1949 by Lucky Lady II, a United States Air Force Boeing B-50 Superfortress.

+Since the rise of commercial aviation in the mid 20th century, circumnavigating Earth is straightforward, usually taking days instead of years.
 Since the development of commercial aviation, there are regular routes that circle the globe, such as Pan American Flight One (and later United Airlines Flight One).
 Today planning such a trip through commercial flight connections is simple.

-The first lighter-than-air aircraft of any type to circumnavigate under its own power was the rigid airship LZ 127 Graf Zeppelin, which did so in 1929.

-In 1936 American journalists Herbert R. Ekins, reporter for the New York World-Telegram, Dorothy Kilgallen of the New York Journal and Leo Kieran of The New York Times compteted in a race to travel around the world on commercial airline flights.
-The race took 18 ½ days.

 Aviation records take account of the wind circulation patterns of the world; in particular the jet streams, which circulate in the northern and southern hemispheres without crossing the equator.
 There is therefore no requirement to cross the equator, or to pass through two antipodal points, in the course of setting a round-the-world aviation record.

 For powered aviation, the course of a round-the-world record must start and finish at the same point and cross all meridians; the course must be at least 36770 km long (which is approximately the length of the Tropic of Cancer).
 The course must include set control points at latitudes outside the Arctic and Antarctic circles.

 In ballooning, which is at the mercy of the winds, the requirements are even more relaxed.
 The course must cross all meridians, and must include a set of checkpoints which are all outside of two circles, chosen by the pilot, having radii of 3335.85 km and enclosing the poles (though not necessarily centred on them).
 For example, Steve Fossett's global circumnavigation by balloon was entirely contained within the southern hemisphere.

 Astronautics

-The first person to fly in space, Yuri Gagarin, also became the first person to complete an orbital spaceflight in the Vostok 1 spaceship within 2 hours on April 12, 1961.
+The first person to fly in space, Yuri Gagarin, also became the first person to complete an orbital spaceflight in the Vostok 1 spaceship within 2 hours on 12 April 1961.
 The flight started at 63° E, 45° N and ended at 45° E 51° N; thus Gagarin did not circumnavigate Earth completely.

-Gherman Titov in the Vostok 2 was the first human to fully circumnavigate Earth in spaceflight and made 17.5 orbits on August 6, 1961.
+Gherman Titov in the Vostok 2 was the first human to fully circumnavigate Earth in spaceflight and made 17.5 orbits on 6 August 1961.